| Title: | Create Tables for Reporting Clinical Trials |

 Analog to argument two_sample_htest.numeric |

-Results are passed to function format_tests
+Results are passed to function format_tests for the final table.

-must have a class for which the generic
+So the results of two_sample_htest must have a class for which the generic

-has a method.
+format_tests has a method.

 If you are not pleased with the current hypothesis tests you may alter these functions.
 But you must keep the original output-format, see section Value.